jdbean/blog-mirror/_posts/2018-11-19-subreddit.md

 I also did some testing on Firefox and Chrome for Android.
 At one point I hit a sticky problem getting something to render properly in both of these browsers and I got pretty frustrated trying to debug the issue on mobile without any of the browser tools I was accustomed to.
 I decided to finally spend a little time learning how to remote debug both [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Remote_Debugging/Debugging_Firefox_for_Android_with_WebIDE) and [Chrome](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) for Android through their desktop counter parts.
 The process was fairly similar for both Firefox and Chrome.
 Both required ADB debugging to be enabled and configured (something I was already comfortable with) and once I got them running they both functioned incredibly smoothly.
 Getting remote debugging hooked up made such a difference and my issue was sorted out in no time.
 I can't wait to use remote debugging again!

 In the end, I'm really pleased with how this project turned out and more importantly with what I learned along the way.
 The project feels clean and professional without being too stark and best of all, I can comfortably say that I implemented all of the style elements myself from the ground up.
 I'm not so sure that will always be the best choice for every project I work on but I'm really glad to have given myself this opportunity to practice these skills!
+If you'd like, please feel free to take a look at the site which has been deployed [here](https://jdbean.github.io/subreddit/).